Top 10 Players Who Never Played in a World Cup

 Valentino Mazzola was one of Italy’s most talented attacking midfielders ever, but his genius football was prevented from playing in a World Cup for two tragic reasons.
 Mazzola was at the peak of his career while World War II erupted and then, in 1949, he passed away in the infamous Superga air disaster.

 Before arriving in Torino, in 1942, Valentino Mazzola played for Tresoldi, Alfa Romeo and Venezia.
-From 1942 to 1949, Mazzola had 195 capps and scored 118 goals for Il Toro, winning the Serie A five times and the Coppa Italia once.
-He was one of the best players in the World playing for the best team in the World.
+From 1942 to 1949, Mazzola had 195 caps and 118 goals for Il Toro, winning the Serie A five times and the Coppa Italia once.
+He was simply one of the best players in the World playing for the best team in the World.

-Even though he died at the young age of 30, played only 12 games and scored four goals with the Italian shirt, the great Valentino Mazzola was deservedly inducted into the Italian Football Hall of Fame in 2012.
+Even though he passed away at the young age of 30, played only 12 games and scored four goals with the Italian shirt, the great Valentino Mazzola was deservedly inducted into the Italian Football Hall of Fame in 2012.

 3. George Best (Northern Ireland)

 There was probably no player as controversial as the fantastic George Best, the best Northern Irish player ever.
-The British tabloids loved his extravagant and bohemian lifestyle and the fans loved his speed, technique, ability and goals.
+The British tabloids loved his extravagant and bohemian lifestyle and the fans loved his speed, technique and goals.

 Best played from 1963 to 1974 for Manchester United, with 474 appearances and 181 goals.
 During his time with the Red Devils, the controversial George conquered twice both the Football League First Division (now Premier League) and the Charity Shield (now Community Shield) and once the European Cup (in 1967/1968).
 After making a name for himself in Manchester, Best played for several other clubs before retiring in 1984.